-Figure 3-6: ACEmanager: Status > Cellular > Advanced
+Figure 3-5: ACEmanager: Status > Cellular > Advanced

 Advanced IMSI International Mobile Subscriber Identity number Serving Network PLMN The PLMN of the currently attached network Cell ID Unique number that identifies each base transceiver station (BTS) or sector of a BTS within an LAC PN Offset This field appears only for CDMA networks.
 Base station identifier used in CDMA networks.
 LAC/TAC Location Area Code or Tracking Area Code (LTE) BSIC Base Station Identity Code DMNR Status Dynamic Mobile Network Routing (DMNR) is only supported on the Verizon Wireless network.
 DMNR status: Enabled Disabled DMNR Foreign Agent Registration Status This field only appears if DMNR is enabled.
-The status of transactions with the Home agent Pass-Connected subnets registered or de-registered successfully Fail-Unable to register or de-register connected subnets Unknown DMNR Reverse Tunnelling Agent Status This field only appears if DMNR is enabled.
-Status of the NEMO tunnel: Up Down
+The status of transactions with the Home agent Pass - Connected subnets registered or de-registered successfully Fail-Unable to register or de-register connected subnets Unknown DMNR Reverse Tunnelling Agent Status This field only appears if DMNR is enabled.
+Status of the NEMO tunnel: • Up • Down

-Cell Info Cell information such as the Base Station Identity Code (BSIC), TCH, Received Signal Strength Indicator (RSSI), Location Area Code (LAC), and the cell ID For additional information, including cell info for LTE networks, see CELLINFO2? on page 480 and LTE Networks on page 562.
-Channel WAN network channel The current active channel number for the mobile network connection Network Operator Switching Network Operator Switching status (See Radio Module Firmware on page 403.)
-Possible states OK-The SIM in use matches the currently active radio module firmware.
-Manually disabled-SIM-based image switching is disabled on the Admin > Radio Module Firmware screen.
-Disabled: <carrier> firmware is not in the local store-The required radio module firmware is not stored on the gateway.
-For instructions on how to install the radio module firmware, see Radio Module Firmware on page 403.</carrier> Disabled: Unknown MCC/MNC-The gateway does not recognize the Mobile Country Code (MCC) or the Mobile Network Code (MNC) for the SIM card.
-Disabled: SIM card not ready at boot-SIM card error.
+Cell Info Cell information such as the Base Station Identity Code (BSIC), TCH, Received Signal Strength Indicator (RSSI), Location Area Code (LAC), and the cell ID For additional information, including cell info for LTE networks, see CELLINFO2? on page 473 and LTE Networks on page 558.
+Channel WAN network channel The current active channel number for the mobile network connection Network Operator Switching Network Operator Switching status (See Radio Module Firmware on page 396.)
+Possible status: OK-The SIM in use matches the currently active radio module firmware.
+Manually disabled-SIM-based image switching is disabled on the Admin > Radio Module Firmware screen. • Disabled: <carrier> firmware is not in the local store-The required radio module firmware is not stored on the gateway.
+For instructions on how to install the radio module firmware, see Radio Module Firmware on page 396.</carrier> • Disabled: Unknown MCC/MNC-The gateway does not recognize the Mobile Country Code (MCC) or the Mobile Network Code (MNC) for the SIM card. • Disabled: SIM card not ready at boot-SIM card error.
 Ensure that the SIM card is installed properly, and has a valid account associated with it.
-If the problem persists, contact your Mobile Network Provider.
-Disabled: SIM card not usable at boot-The gateway is unable to read the SIM card.
+If the problem persists, contact your Mobile Network Provider. • Disabled: SIM card not usable at boot-The gateway is unable to read the SIM card.
 Check the Network State field to ensure that the SIM card is not PIN-blocked.
 Ensure that the SIM card is installed properly, and has a valid account associated with it.
-If the problem persists, contact your Mobile Network Provider.
-Disabled: DVT-Mode-The gateway is in an advanced diagnostic mode, normally only used at the factory.
+If the problem persists, contact your Mobile Network Provider. • Disabled: DVT-Mode-The gateway is in an advanced diagnostic mode, normally only used at the factory.
+Contact your Sierra Wireless authorized distributor. • Disabled: internal error-Indicates a problem with the Network Operator Switching feature.
 Contact your Sierra Wireless authorized distributor.
-Disabled: internal error-Indicates a problem with the Network Operator Switching feature.
-Contact your Sierra Wireless authorized distributor.
-LTE loT Operating Mode This field appears only if the LX60 is connected to a Cat-M1 or NB-IoT LTE network.
-The value indicates the connected IoT network type.
-Possible values: Cat-M1 NB-IoT Sierra SIM Applet Version The Sierra SIM applet version is displayed if the active SIM is either an R2C eSIM or an external Sierra SIM.
-R2C eSIM SIM ID ICCID of the R2C eSIM (if present) Carrier Aggregation Indicator This field appears only for LTE-Advanced networks Indicates whether or not carrier aggregation is enabled Carrier Aggregation Indicator: Valid-Secondary band/channel information is available Information not available-No secondary band/channel information is available Carrier Aggregation Information Carrier Aggregation Information appears only for LTE-Advanced networks when carrier aggregation is enabled.
+Carrier Aggregation Indicator This field appears only for LTE-Advanced networks Indicates whether or not carrier aggregation is enabled Carrier Aggregation Indicator: Valid-Secondary band/channel information is available Information not available-No secondary band/channel information is available Carrier Aggregation Information Carrier Aggregation Information appears only for LTE-Advanced networks when carrier aggregation is enabled.
 The Carrier Aggregation Information table displays the following information about multiple SCCs (secondary component carriers) for LTE carrier aggregation: Frequency Band Channel Bandwidth